 Epic's launch of Fortnite: Battle Royale in South Korea came with news of the game hitting 8.3 million concurrent players across the globe, which is truly a figure to behold.
 In fact, these sorts of numbers would make you wonder whether there's any competition at all.

-At the same time, this means that the game added 5.1 million since the 3.4 million that it reached in February.
+At the same time, this means that the game added 5.1 million since the that it reached in February.
 At the time, those numbers killed its server hamster but Epic have upped their server game since then.

 Fortnite's launch was accompanied by a new map location, or more precisely - a store.
 Epic actually opened up a store in Paradise Palms just for the occasion, dubbed Keyboard Kings, with a sign on the side saying PC Bang in Korean.
 These are the country's internet cafes and as you can see, the interior shows it.